 Mirniny is a language associated with the south-eastern Goldfields region of WA and with the far west-coast of South Australia, along the Great Australian Bight.
 The coast, especially the head of the Great Australian Bight, is a significant area for the Mirniny people, as they have always been connected to water and to whales, as a totem animal.

 Mirniny-Kokatha woman, Iris Burgoyne, has written an account of her life and her people entitled ‘Mirning: We are the Whales’ (2000), in which she describes Mirniny culture, language, and history.
 The book is available as a free online book on this website.
-It is out of print but available at the WA State Library and in local historical collections.
+It is out of print.

 Mirniny has been spelt in several ways in historical records including Mirning, Mirniny, Meening, Mining and Mirniny.
 GALCAC linguist’s analysis of historical records and existing audios of speakers indicate the correct spelling of the language name to be Mirniny.

 Along with analysis of historical records, GALCAC linguists use audio analysis tools to listen to words and to observe the visual wave file created by the audio.
 The audios and waves clearly indicate the final phoneme of ‘-ny’.
 A phonology of the language can be found on this website.